 Please Note: There are some exceptions, including specialty lamps like appliance lamps, bug lamps, black light lamps, and more that are excluded for the standard.

 We understand this can be a confusing time.
 We have been hearing about the incandescent light bulb ban for years, and it has not adversely affected the majority of the market.
-This is just taking us one step closer to a more cost-effective, energy, and maintenance saving LED solution for everyone.
-If you would like to discuss any lighting concerns with one of our Lighting Experts, call 800-223-0982 or email firstname.lastname@example.org.
+This is just taking us one step closer to a more cost-effective, energy, and maintenance-saving LED solution for everyone.
+If you would like to discuss any lighting concerns with one of our Lighting Experts, call 610-558-9773, email [email protected] or schedule a call.